MadChazo/HW9-professional-README-generator/README.md

 ## Installation

-IDK
+Clone this repository from GitHub.
+Before use, make sure you have Node.js installed, and run the `npm install` command in your terminal while in the directory containing the index.js and package.json files to install the required npm package for this application.

 ## Usage

-Before use, make sure to run the `npm install` command to install the required npm package for this application.
-To invoke the application, make sure you are in the directory containing the index.js file in your CLI, then use the command `node index.js`.
+To invoke the application, make sure you are in the directory containing the index.js file in your terminal, then use the command `node index.js`.
 You will be prompted to enter information that you want to include in your README, section by section.
-I recommend typing out some of the longer responses, such as your project description or user instructions, in a text editor first and copy-pasting it into the command line.
+I recommend typing out some of the longer responses, such as your project description or usage instructions, in a text editor first and copy-pasting it into the command line.
 I will provide below a list of prompts so that you can write your responses out ahead of time if you wish.
 See sampleREADME.md for an idea of how the finished product will look.

 • Enter the title of your project.
 • Enter a description of your project.